 We caught up with Darren to get his expert take on how to design around a fireplace, avoid common mistakes, and make the most of your fireplace as a true centrepiece.
 Here’s what he had to share.

-1. What’s the key thing homeowners should consider when choosing a fireplace for their home?
+1. What are the top three things homeowners should consider when choosing a fireplace for their home?

 2. What are some common mistakes people make when designing around a fireplace?